seancdavis/seancdavis-com/src/blog/posts/2019-05-06-how-to-use-netlify-forms-with-gatsby.md

 One great feature of Netlify’s form handling is that it has a built-in filter to catch spammy submissions and prevent them from counting toward your monthly allotment.
 It won’t be perfect, but it’s one more step that a form submission has to get through before being considered valid.

 Still, you may want to add additional spam measures, such as [reCAPTCHA](https://en.wikipedia.org/wiki/ReCAPTCHA).
-If you’ve read through Netlify’s docs or through my [must-know Netlify form tips](/what-you-need-to-know-about-netlify-forms.html), you’ve probably seen that Netlify also offers reCAPTCHA support out of the box.
-And you may also already know, if you’ve tried to implement this within a Gatsby site, that Netlify’s reCAPTCHA support doesn’t extend to forms rendered by JavaScript (as Gatsby’s pages are).
+If you’ve read through Netlify’s docs or through my [must-know Netlify form tips](/blog/what-you-need-to-know-about-netlify-forms/), you’ve probably seen that Netlify also offers reCAPTCHA support out of the box.
+And you may also already know, if you’ve tried to implement this within a Gatsby site, that Netlify’s reCAPTCHA support doesn’t extend to forms rendered by JavaScript (as Gatsby’s pages are/).

 Therefore, if we want a [reCAPTCHA](https://www.google.com/recaptcha) field within our Gatsby site, we must implement it ourselves.